visual-layer/visuallayer/README.md

 ```

 ## VL-Datasets
-The `visuallayer` package lets you access [VL-Datasets](https://docs.visual-layer.com/docs/what-are-vl-datasets) - a collection of open, clean, and curated image datasets for computer vision.
+The `visuallayer` package also lets you access [VL-Datasets](https://docs.visual-layer.com/docs/what-are-vl-datasets) - a collection of open, clean, and curated image datasets for computer vision.

 With `visuallayer` access sanitized computer vision datasets with only 2 lines of code.

-For example, to load the sanitized version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:
+For example, load the sanitized version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset with:

 ![image](./imgs/usage.png)